 Rambo - The Board Game (Everything Epic)

 With Rambo - The Board Game is that such a thing: it can be the biggest rubbish or it is surprisingly epic.
 The design of the packaging suggests, however, that the anti-hero of the 80s could still have it today.
 Heavily armed and trained in survival tactics, no man, no law, no war can stop John Rambo.
 The game material makes a good first impression: pretty miniatures, lots of odds and ends and various landscape tiles awaken the theater of war on the board game table at home instead of on the TV.

 A mood killer could be missions that are too shallow or a monotonous gameplay.
-Rambo is primarily about tough action - and that has to be transferred to the board game in the best “bad-ass” manner, otherwise the entire brand will not work.
+After all, Rambo is primarily about hard-hitting action - and that has to be transferred to the board game in the best "bad-ass" manner, otherwise the entire brand won't work.

 By the way, the right mood arises when the original film is playing in the background - on VHS of course!